Wenfu-Sun/TROPOS_Tasks/README.md

 4. Start `Jupyter Notebook` and run the `*.ipynb` for respective tasks.

-5. The results will be generated under the `data\` folder.
+5. The results will be generated under the `Results\` folder.